d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 overload the word *classification* to describe two subtly different problems:
-(i) those where we are interested only in
-*hard* assignments of examples to categories;
+(i) those where we are interested only in hard assignments of examples to categories (classes);
-and (ii) those where we wish to make *soft assignments*, i.e., to assess the *probability* that each category applies.
+and (ii) those where we wish to make soft assignments, i.e., to assess the probability that each category applies.
 The distinction tends to get blurred, in part, because often, even when we only care about hard assignments, we still use models that make soft assignments.